 When we talk about availing the medical services to already sick patients, medical centers and hospitals are the worst.
 Simply because those who are sick will easily infect the other comparatively healthy people.

-Providing appropriate assessments, diagnosis, and treatment to patients in their own homes is a better option of curbing any pandemic.
+Providing appropriate assessments, diagnoses, and treatment to patients in their own homes is a better option for curbing any pandemic.

 Availing virtual and digital consultation to patients has two major benefits: